buildthenmarket/Health-and-Fitness/Exercise/RECOVERY.md

 # Recovery

+## Inflammation

+Turmeric: Turmeric contains a compound called curcumin, which has anti-inflammatory and antioxidant properties.
+Adding turmeric to your diet can help reduce inflammation and promote healing.

+Ginger

 ## Bruise Recovery

 When recovering from a bruise, it's important to eat a balanced diet that includes foods that are rich in nutrients that can help support the healing process.
 Here are some foods that are known to be beneficial for bruise recovery: